- Michigan Drunk Driving Procedure

 A particular attorney's fee depends upon the skill and experience of that attorney and how much time the attorney expects to spend on your case.
 A low fee may indicate that the attorney intends to do little on a case, but a high fee does not necessarily indicate that the attorney will spend much time on your case.
 Many attorneys charge an exorbitant fee to do little on case.

-Frequently, people make dozens of calls to several attorneys, inquiring about the particular attorney's fee.
-That may be a good starting point, but keep in mind that you are not looking for a bargain.
-If you are looking for a bargain, the easiest way to avoid attorney fees is handling the case on your own.
-But be forewarned -- many states are now adopting television advertisement campaigns designed to discourage people accused of drunk driving from getting attorneys!
-You can only guess why states might spend hundreds of thousands of dollars to discourage you from getting proper legal representation.
+Often times, people make several calls to several attorneys, inquiring about the particular attorney's fee.
+That is a good starting point, but keep in mind that you are not looking for a bargain.
+If you are looking for a bargain, the least expensive way of handling a case is on your own.